nanoview/wecandotooBlog/README.md

 - **Team Collaboration Tools** for multi-author blogs

 ### 🗳️ **Vote on Features**
 Help us decide what to build next!
-Email your feature requests to `arif.js@gmail.com`
+Share your feature requests in GitHub Issues.

 ## 📞 Ready to Start Your Blog?